TABLE OF CONTENTS

 Don’t forget about the most celebrated day of the year for cannabis businesses.
 On 4/20 be sure to promote your brand or hold a special event, especially in an area where partygoers can indulge in your company’s products.
 Good cannabis and concentrates coupled with good times in a festive atmosphere will help take a company brand to the next level.

 A good deal of thought should go into any company brand.
-An attractive, succinct brand that is memorable and communicated the company’s products, services and purpose will lead to brand recognition, which in turn leads to brand loyalty and a solid customer base—and that’s all that necessary for a successful cannabis business.
+An attractive, succinct brand that is memorable and communicates the company’s products, services and purpose will lead to brand recognition, which in turn leads to brand loyalty and a solid customer base.

 Get Tips on Starting a Business